 Learn more about check-ins.

-If the check-in shows your plan is meeting your needs, we won’t do a plan change and your current plan will continue.
+If the check-in shows your plan is meeting your disability support needs, we won’t do a plan change and your current plan will continue.
 If we find that your plan isn’t meeting your needs, we will discuss changing your plan.

 We may decide to do a plan change if we know your plan isn’t working for you.
-For example, you may not have the right supports you need, or you may not be using your NDIS supports.
+For example, you may not have the right NDIS supports you need, or you may not be using your NDIS supports.
+This information might come from:

 - you or someone else in your life